 Bicentennial Special Events:

-Sunday, September 23rd – a Brush Arbor Service
+Sunday, September 23rd – All Church Picnic with a Brush Arbor Service

 Save these dates!

-Saturday, September 29th – Bicentennial Float and walkers in the Mt.
-Vernon Fall Festival Parade
+Saturday, September 29th – Mount Vernon Fall Festival Parade

 Sunday, September 30th – Bicentennial 5th Sunday Event: